Campaign Season Activities

 • CCL welcomes all candidates as volunteers and/or supporters.

 We are at an exciting time for CCL, and we are only here because of your dedication and advocacy.
-Please reach out to your State or Regional Coordinator with any questions you may have as we build political will for a livable world during this election season.
+Please reach out to your State Coordinator or Regional Director with any questions you may have as we build political will for a livable world during this election season.

 Length